US Fed sells $7.796 bln of shorter-dated Treasuries

-Dealers submitted a total of $40.584 billion of bids in the sale, the New York Fed said.
+A total of $45.505 billion of Treasuries were submitted in the sale, the New York Fed said.

 The sale was part of the Fed’s latest stimulus program, dubbed “Operation Twist” -- a program that extends the maturity of the central bank’s Treasuries holdings in a bid to lower mortgage rates and other long-term borrowing costs.